-My firm has always represented a number of fishing and other food companies.
-The reasons for this are that we are located in Seattle and food companies went international early. by about five years ago, almost all of our fishing clients were doing something in China.
+By about five years ago, nearly all our fishing clients were doing something in China.
 Most were either buying farmed fish from there or were shipping over their ocean caught fish and crab for processing there.

 One very internationally sophisticated client of ours was doing neither.
 We were scheduled to meet for lunch regarding problems he was having with one of his Russian deals and my plan was to tell him why he should be sending his product to China for processing, like just about everyone else.
 I started out with a set-up question as to why he was not shipping his product off to China, where processing would be “so much cheaper,” expecting him to follow that up with questions for me as to what he should be doing to get going on that.